KamilBabayev/dsa/README.md

 - Worth case

 ex: our function completes 5ms in best, 10 in average and 20 in worth case scenarios.
 Let us give example based on `Quick sort algorithm`.
 This algo does operation based on randomly choosen number and depending on choosen number location and value, we can get different execution time.
-In best case it will be `O(n)`, in worth case it will be `O(n<sup>2</sup>)`, in average case
-`O(n log n)`
+In best case it will be `O(n)`, in worth case it will be O(n<sup>2</sup>) , in average case `O(n log n)`

 Now to express different scenarios of algos there are 3 diff big O notations.
 - `Big O` - it is a complexity that is going to be less or equal to the worst case.
 This shows the max time algo needs to run. for ex we need to sort 1000 numbers, and we know that algo will complete max 10 secs.
 In c Big O it means in worst case this will run 10 or below seconds.
 - `Big - Ω (Big-Omega)` - it is a complexity that is going to be at least more than the best.
 Here we measure min time that algo needs to run.
 There can be cases we need to know what is the minimum time algo needs to run.
 So if best case for algo is 2 seconds, we know that we will need at least 2 secs for algo to run.
 In case of Big Omega it will be never less that 2 seconds.
-Sometimes this info will ne useful for us.
+Sometimes this info will be useful for us.
 - `Big Theta (Big Θ)` - it is a complexity that is within bounds of the worst and best cases.
 It means if we have algo with worth 10 seconds and with best 2 seconds runtime, the average will be 6 seconds for this algo.

 Let us go over example: we have 1 array with 1 million elements and our goal is to find the number within this array.
 If number is located at the end of array and in order to get last element we need to go over all elements and if one going over 1 element takes 1 ms then the result will be 1ms * n.  n is lenght of array.